-But I wouldn’t be surprised if those numbers have doubled since the start of the coronavirus quarantine.
+But I wouldn’t be surprised if those numbers have doubled in 2020.

 Common procrastination advice includes curt-lipped half-truths like “just take action now!” and “create a plan and write it down”.